 If your email newsletter and marketing signups are on the rise, chances are your UX strategy is working.

 Why?
 Because email signups indicate that users find your content compelling enough to click through and provide their contact information — something that only happens when the online experience is sufficient to keep their attention.

 4. Consumer Sentiment

 It’s also worth conducting regular consumer surveys to see what they think of your current UX.
-While participation is generally low — typically 30 percent or less — this indicator helps assess user attitude rather than behavior, which can help provide a more nuanced view of your UX strategy.
+While participation is generally low — typically 30% or less — this indicator helps assess user attitude rather than behavior, which can help provide a more nuanced view of your UX strategy.

 Solving for UX Strategy

 The world of UX is ever-changing, and it’s impossible to fully “solve” the challenge of UX strategy permanently.
 However, the right UX approach can lead your business to sustained experience improvement over time.

 By regularly assessing current conditions and implementing step-by-step solutions, you can streamline site actions, reduce user frustrations, and boost overall engagement to increase total ROI.